Safe-SAIL: Towards a Fine-grained Safety Landscape of Large Language Models via Sparse Autoencoder Interpretation Framework: Framework

-\textit{Precision} refers to the ratio of activated concept queries to the total activated queries. \textit{Recall} indicates the ratio of activated concept queries to the total concept queries. \paragraph{2.2.2 Explanation} We adopt the standard practice for generating neuron explanations: neuron activations are generated through SAE inference on an explanation dataset rich in safety-related content.
+} \textit{Precision} refers to the ratio of activated concept queries to the total activated queries. \textit{Recall} indicates the ratio of activated concept queries to the total concept queries.
+To filter concept sensitive features, we set two thresholds ($t_p$ and $t_r$) for precision and recall respectively.
+Features are selected if they satisfy $Precision > t_p$ and $Recall > t_r$ simultaneously.
+Details on feature filtering are in Appendix \ref{apd:b}.

+\paragraph{Explanation} We adopt the standard practice \cite{bills2023language, paulo2024automaticallyinterpretingmillionsfeatures} for generating feature explanations: feature activations are generated through SAE inference on a customized explanation dataset.
 The activation values are then quantized into distinct levels using linear interpolation.
-For each level, samples are selected to construct a prompt that instructs a large reasoning model (LRM) to generate a text explanation for the corresponding neuron. \paragraph{2.2.3 Segment-level Simulation \& Scoring} One of the most common methods for evaluating explanations is simulation.
-In traditional simulation, an LLM is used to predict the activations of each token in a query, given both the neuron explanation and the tokenized query.
-The simulation score, referred to as the CorrScore, is then calculated as the Pearson correlation coefficient between the simulated activations and actual token activations after inference.

-However, high-quality simulations always require high computational resources.
-To optimize the simulation process, we first use LRM to infer activation values at multiple positions in a single call, rather than predicting the activation for each token in separate forward passes \cite{bills2023language}.
-However, obtaining a reliable simulation score still requires sampling a substantial number of query, which results in significant computational overhead.
-To address this, we split each query into several segments and instruct LRM to predict whether each segment will be activated by the neuron.
-Larger internal segmentation leads to lower computation but poor scoring performance.
+For each level, samples are selected to construct a prompt that instructs a large reasoning model (LRM) to generate a text explanation for the corresponding feature. \paragraph{Segment-level Simulation \& Scoring} Previous works \cite{bills2023language, paulo2024automaticallyinterpretingmillionsfeatures} evaluate explanations with simulation, where an LLM is used to predict the activations of each token in a query, given both the neuron explanation and the tokenized query.
+The simulation score, referred to as the \textit{CorrScore}, is then calculated as the Pearson correlation coefficient between the simulated activations and actual token activations after inference.
+Apparently, high-quality simulations require high computational resources.
+To optimize the simulation process, we first use LRM to predict activation value at each token in a query in one call, rather than predicting the activation for each token in separate forward passes \cite{bills2023language}.
+However, we find that predicting all tokens in a single call generates excessively long LRM responses, which causes substantial computational overhead.
+To address this, we split each query into $n$ segments and instruct LRM to predict neuron activations on each segment.